Prapthi564/AIW-Azure-Virtual-Desktop/10-Security Modules.md

    >**Note:** If you are not able to capture the blacked-out screenshot of the session desktop, re-start the session desktop and re-perform the above step

-1. In your Own PC, open File Explorer navigate to **Pictures/Screenshots** and open the screenshot you took in Step-36
+1. In your Own PC, open File Explorer navigate to **Pictures/Screenshots** and open the screenshot you took in the above step

 1. Now you have successfully enabled the Screen Capture Protection in your Session host.